 Mark Marino posed a very interesting question on Twitter yesterday, asking:

 Who has a good alternative to "literacy" when it comes to programming or reading code?
 (Marino, 2011).It is something that I have been thinking about too with the concept of digital Bildung and computationality (see Berry 2011).
 However, I would like to suggest that iteracy might serve as the name for the specific skills used for understanding code and algorithmic culture – as indeed literacy (understanding texts) and numeracy (understanding numbers) do in a similar context.
-That is, iteracy is specifically the practice or being able to read and write code, rather than the more extensive notion of digital Bildung (see Berry 2011: 20-26).
+That is, iteracy is specifically the practice or being able to read and write code (as a practice), rather than the more extensive notion of digital Bildung (see Berry 2011: 20-26).

 int loop = 1;

 while (loop <= 10)

 cout << "Iteration #" << loop << endl;

 Here though I want to broaden the meaning of iteracy beyond mere looping structures in programming code.
 What skills, then, might be associated with this notion of iteracy?

 - Computational Thinking: being able to devise and understand the way in which computational systems work to be able to read and write the code associated with them.
 For example abstraction, pipelining, hashing, sorting, etc. (see Wing 2011).

 - Algorithms: understanding the specifically algorithmic nature of computational work, e.g. recessions, iteration, discretisation, etc.

 - Reading and Writing Code: practices in reading/writing code require new skills to enable the reader/programmer to make sense of and develop code in terms of modularity, data, encapsulation, naming, commentary, loops, recursion, etc.